kiskey/stremio-ai-search/README.md

 # Stremio AI Search

 An intelligent search addon for Stremio powered by Google's Gemini AI.
 Get personalized movie and TV series recommendations based on natural language queries.
-Here are some examples showing how versatile this addon is.

 ## Features
 - Trakt integration to help Gemini suggest personalized recommendations.
 Note: Only searches starting with "Recommend" will provide personalized recommendations using your watch history from Trakt.